 A dongle doesn’t get you out of a data plan.
 You still need one, and they’re not going to be cheaper than buying one for a portable wireless hotspot.
 Another downside: dongles often require special software.
 Setup can be slow or annoying.
 If you’re a Linux user like me, this may mean you have to jump through additional hurdles, or you may be out of luck entirely.

 - Cheap upfront cost

 - Takes up less space than a portable wireless hotspot

 Don’t want to buy another device?
 That smartphone you probably have in your pocket may just be all the internet you need.
 Sounds great, I’m sure.
 Before you get too excited, the drawbacks are substantial.
 Here’s the situation.

 Doesn’t this mean everyone who buys a dedicated hotspot is being duped?
-No. Smartphones aren’t designed to serve as hotspots, so they don’t send signal as far or handle as many devices as many dedicated units.
+No. Smartphones aren’t designed to serve as hotspots, so they don’t broadcast as far or handle as many devices as dedicated units.
 Plus, tethering is a huge drain on battery.
 If you use your phone to provide internet for a few hours, expect to need a charger before the end of the day.
-Don’t be surprised if your handset becomes a little hot to the touch, either.
+Also don’t be surprised if your handset becomes a little hot to the touch.